Orthodox Peronism

-Orthodox Peronism, Peronist Orthodoxy, National Justicialism, or right-wing Peronism for some specialists, was a faction within Peronism, a political movement in Argentina that adheres to the ideology and legacy of Juan Perón.
-Orthodox Peronists claim to represent the original policies of Perón, and reject any association with Marxism or any other left-wing ideologies.
-Some of them were aligned with far-right elements.
+Orthodox Peronism, Peronist Orthodoxy, National Justicialism, was a faction within Peronism, a political movement in Argentina that adheres to the ideology and legacy of Juan Perón.
+Orthodox Peronists claimed to represent the original policies of Perón, and reject any association with Marxism.
+Some of them were aligned with far-right elements, while others with the left.
 Orthodox Peronism also referred to the Peronist trade union faction that split from the “62 organizations" and that opposed the “legalists", who were more moderate and pragmatic.
 They were also known as “the hardliners", “the 62 standing with Perón" and they maintained an orthodox and verticalist stance.
 Orthodox Peronism had been in several conflicts with the Tendencia Revolucionaria, for example during the Ezeiza massacre.

 Origin of the denomination

 The term "orthodox Peronism" emerged during the Peronist resistance following the 1955 coup, a period when historical revisionism took hold, deepening the connection between Peronism and nationalism.
 While the Peronist government had some ties with nationalists, it had not embraced a revisionist historical view, and the nationalists did not play a dominant role in government policy.
 American historian Michael A. Burdick wrote that despite the nationalist support for Perón, he did not embrace their ideology, sidelined them in favor of the trade unions and dissident socialists; the Peronist administration even dissolved some of the nationalist organizations.
 According to Burdick, "Nationalism of the Right died with the rise of Perón."
 It was only after 1955, amidst the context of resistance and under the influence of nationalist thought, that orthodox Peronism began to take shape, in which nationalists reappropriated and redefined key elements of Perón’s original discourse.

 This convergence was fraught with tensions.
 The most intransigent and uncompromising sectors of Peronism emerged during this time, rejecting any form of negotiation with the government.
 These groups distanced themselves from the more conciliatory tendencies that arose within Peronism in the 1960s, including the neoperonist and vandorist factions.
 When referring to the traditional orthodox current, it is important to recognize a coalition of unions and organizations that, despite their loyalty to Peronist verticality, initially opposed leaders like Rodolfo Ponce and right-wing unionism.
 Many of these union leaders gained their influence during the labor conflicts of the early 1960s, such as the "Plan de Huerta Grande" and the "Plan de Lucha" in 1964.
 This orthodox faction was largely represented by the Secretaries of the AEC (Ezequiel Crisol) and the UOM (Albertano Quiroga), supported by unions with large memberships, though they wielded limited political influence at the time.